-32.1 The Authority shall be the contracting party for the purposes of entering into contracts.

-32.2 The Clerk, the Director, the Assistant Director - Resources (Chief Finance Officer), the Head of Governance (Monitoring Officer), and the Deputy Clerk shall each of them be the agent of the Authority to sign all contracts agreed to be entered into by the Authority, or by any committee, sub-committee or officer acting under delegated powers.
+- 32.1 The Authority shall be the contracting party for the purposes of entering into contracts. - 32.2 The Director, the Assistant Director Resources (Chief Finance Officer), the Head of Governance and Corporate Services (Monitoring Officer), the Assistant Director Investment Strategy and the Assistant Director Pensions shall each of them be the agent of the Authority to sign all contracts agreed to be entered into by the Authority, or by any committee, sub-committee or officer acting under delegated powers.
 Arrangements made by the Authority for the discharge of its functions may provide for additional officers to be the Agent of the Authority for the purposes of signing contracts.